fserb/yarr/readme.md

   * previous/next feed with `p` and `n`
   * toggle read/unread `m`
 * Show mark all as read and settings icon on all views
+* Use feed charset instead of HTTP Content-type charset

 # yarr